tara-fenton/oh-my-zsh/README.md

 ## Terminal Customization

 Customizing what your terminal looks like is one of the best things you can do.
 Not only does it make you look like a hardcore coder, but it can greatly improve readability via different colors.
-It can also improve productivity by displaying important information related to file path, Git status and more!
+It can also improve productivity by displaying important information related to **file path**, **Git branch** and more!

 ![Hackerman](hackerman.gif)